blockbridge/blockbridge-kb/guide/vmware/index.md

 iSCSI Multipathing
 ------------------

-Multipathing is a VMware datastore compliance requirement for network attached storage.
+Multipathing is a VMware datastore compliance requirement for network-attached storage.
 We've found that it's best to get it out of the way first, before you attempt to connect to storage.
 Saving it for later frequently results in phantom storage paths that need a reboot to clear out.

 The definitive reference for ESXi iSCSI multipath configuration is, unfortunately, several years old: [Multipathing Configuration for